 Smoking causes two different kinds of permanent damage to your lungs:

 - Emphysema.
-In emphysema, the small air sacs in the lungs, called alveoli, are destroyed, which decreases the lungs’ surface area.
+With emphysema, the small air sacs in the lungs, called alveoli, are destroyed, which decreases the lungs’ surface area.
 The lungs then aren’t able to exchange oxygen that your body needs.

 - Chronic bronchitis.
 With chronic bronchitis, the smaller airways leading to alveoli become inflamed, which prevents oxygen from reaching the alveoli.